MozillaFoundation/mofo-devops/README.md

 There are five separate accounts in AWS.
 You can find the details of these accounts in our 1Password team vault.

+### Go-live Checklist

+[Use the Go-live checklist](docs/go-live.md) when evaluating a new website or new functionality for secure practices.

 ### Creating new Third-party Service Accounts

 Here are the steps for registering a new service: